Anikaaaaa/Online-Agricultural-Business-Management-App/README.md

 ## Online Agricultural Bussiness App
 This is my 4-1 Software project.

-Using this app anyone can sell their agricultural products which will work as a **direct bridge** among sellers and buyers in our country.
-There is an **admin panel** for reviewing the advertisements and arranging shipping.
+Using this app farmers can sell their agricultural products which will work as a direct bridge among sellers and buyers in our country.
+Because of third party farmers do not get their proper wages and buyer do not get fresh food.
+So we supposed this app would be very helpful to both seller and buyer.
+There is an admin panel for reviewing the advertisements and arranging shipping.
+We added "Agro Travel" feature.
+If any farmer wants to invite customer to their garden they can advertise in this section with details location and other aspects of their garden.
-Speccialized **"Agro Travel"** feature will provide the farmers with great and large areas opportunity to advertise of their fields or gardens as a traveling place and ordering products insite.

 ***

 |     |        |